DeviCatOutlet/devicatoutlet.github.io/README.md

 TODO:
 * Remove Bootstrap's CSS.
 Possibly only being used on the landing page.
-* Verify whether the current use of FontAwesome is violating Twitter's TOS.
 * Ensure that everything is (remains) HTML5 and CSS3 standards compliant.
   - https://validator.w3.org/nu/?doc=http%3A%2F%2Fdevicatoutlet.com%2F
 * Get everything to work (or at least mostly-work) on mobile.